u-boot/u-boot/doc/develop/uefi/uefi.rst

 The UEFI block IO driver supports devices exposing the EFI_BLOCK_IO_PROTOCOL.

-When connected it creates a new U-Boot block IO device with interface type IF_TYPE_EFI, adds child controllers mapping the partitions, and installs the EFI_SIMPLE_FILE_SYSTEM_PROTOCOL on these.
+When connected it creates a new U-Boot block IO device with interface type IF_TYPE_EFI_LOADER, adds child controllers mapping the partitions, and installs the EFI_SIMPLE_FILE_SYSTEM_PROTOCOL on these.
 This can be used together with the software iPXE to boot from iSCSI network drives [4].

 This driver is only available if U-Boot is configured with::